 When your kids are young, there’s a surefire way to get them health insurance coverage: add them to your own plan.
 But when they become adults, it’s not as simple.
-For instance, they might be able to get coverage through their college or employer.
-Or they may no longer be eligible for your plan — for instance, when they turn 26.
+They may no longer be eligible for your plan — for instance, when they turn 26--or there may be better coverage options available to them through their college or employer. .

-How do you know what’s right for your family?
+How do you know what is right for your family?
 Here are some things to consider:

 - Insurance premiums: Find out how your premium will (or won’t!) change if you take your child off your family plan.
 If this is your only child or last child, your premiums might drop drastically if you help them find separate coverage.
 Compare any change in your premiums to the cost of premiums your young adult might have to pay under another plan.